Honduras travel advice

 Honduras does have some specialities that are worth trying.
 'Anafre' is a fondue style dish of cheese, beans or meat and 'tapado' is a rich vegetable stew that meat and fish can be added to.
 Along the north coast of Honduras there is a distinct Caribbean influence to the cuisine with more fish included in menus and coconut bread being served with most meals.

 The national currency of Honduras is the lempira (L).
-UK pounds are not easy to change in Honduras so please take USD.
-If you have travellers cheques then there are a number of national banks across Honduras that will happily change them, with American Express, Visa and Thomas Cook being the most widely accepted.
-When changing travellers cheques banks will often ask to see proof of purchase.
+If you have traveler's checks then there are a number of national banks across Honduras that will happily change them, with American Express, Visa and Thomas Cook being the most widely accepted.
+When changing traveler's checks banks will often ask to see proof of purchase.
 Using credit and debit cards in Honduras can be a problem.
 Visa credit and debit cards are the most widely accepted.

 Tipping for good service is an accepted fact.
 It is common to be expected to tip the service you receive whilst eating in a restaurant also.
 A tip of around 10% is acceptable for good service.